Academic Standards and Regulations

 Students who have attained a specified level of academic achievement in their field of study by their senior year are encouraged to petition their department or program to pursue an honors project carried out under the supervision of a faculty advisor.
 The honors project usually takes place over the course of two semesters; some departments allow single-semester honors projects.
 The honors project results in a written thesis and/or oral defense, artistic performance, or showing, depending on the student’s field of study.
 Students receive a grade for each semester’s work on the honors project and may be awarded a level of honors in their department or program, as distinct from general honors.
 Honors projects cannot be collaborative.

 The honors project process differs across departments and programs in terms of qualification criteria, requirements for completion, the level of honors awarded, and the use of honors project credits to fulfill major course requirements.
 Students must complete an honors project to be eligible for departmental or program honors.
 If a student, in consultation with a department, intends to pursue honors, the student will register for an appropriate honors project course number, 4050–4079.
-All written work accepted as fulfilling the requirements for departmental honors is to be deposited in the Bowdoin College Library.
+Typically, all work accepted as fulfilling the requirements for departmental honors is to be submitted to the Bowdoin College library.
 If students do not fulfill the requirements for completion of the honors project but carry out satisfactory work for an independent study, they will receive independent study credit for one or two semesters and the course number will be changed to 4000–4028.

 Sarah and James Bowdoin Scholars (Dean’s List)